haansu/jlyn/README.md

 # JLyn

-JLyn is on it's way to become an image viewer program written in C++.
+JLyn is on it's way to become an image viewer program written in C++ using SFML.